 With this project, the CHESS followed one of its objectives which is to initiate a university-wide debate on relevant topics of higher education development.
 On this basis, concrete models were developed and implemented together with involved actors at the UZH.
 The aim was to develop organizational models for part-time leadership based on their organizational scope for action.
 These are particularly important with regard to the implementation in the various faculties and disciplines.

-The aim is to present a sustainable package of measures tailored to the different disciplinary cultures of the UZH with concrete organisational models for part-time management tasks.
-UZH benefits from the development of these innovative and flexible working models for managers by positioning itself as an internationally attractive employer in teaching, research and administration.
+The aim was to present a sustainable package of measures tailored to the different disciplinary cultures at the UZH with concrete organizational models for part-time leadership functions.
+These were designed to be compatible with taking on family responsibilities or other professional or voluntary commitments.
+UZH benefits from the development of these innovative and flexible working models for leadership roles by positioning itself as an internationally attractive employer in teaching, research, and administration.